ahostbr/ShadowsAndShurikens/Plugins/SOTS_ProfileShared/Docs/SOTS_ProfileShared_SnapshotPolicy.md

 ## Provider arbitration
 - Providers register via `RegisterProvider` and supply a `Priority`.
 The registry sorts by `Priority` (higher first) and then by registration `Sequence`, so build/apply ordering is deterministic even when priorities tie.
 - Each provider implements `ISOTS_ProfileSnapshotProvider` and receives every snapshot both during `BuildSnapshotFromWorld` (after gathering player data) and `ApplySnapshotToWorld` (after the pawn transform/stat restore), so hooks can decide whether to mutate or read the snapshot.
+- Provider arbitration caches the highest-priority provider and emits a one-time verbose log when multiple providers are registered and the winner changes.

 ## Transform restore policy
 - `ApplySnapshotToWorld` always honors the saved transform when it is valid: the code now guards `Transform.ContainsNaN()` and logs if a corrupt transform arrives.